14 Tage Everest Basislager Trek

 Cost of Trek

-The standard Everest Base Camp Trek lasts around 12 to 15 days, and the general cost margin for the trekking package of this length is approximately US$ 1,400 to US$ 2,500.
-The duration of the itinerary plans will influence the cost factor, highlighting exploration and the overall quality of the services provided.
-If you want to select a luxurious mode of trekking or a custom-tailored trekking package befitting your adventure plan, the cost margin for such packages can reach up to US$ 5,000.
+The standard Everest Base Camp Trek lasts around 12 to 15 days, and the typical cost range for a trekking package of this length is approximately US$ 1,400 to US$ 2,500.
+The duration of the itinerary will influence the cost, highlighting exploration and the overall quality of the services provided.
+If you want to select a luxurious trekking option or a custom-tailored package befitting your adventure plan, the cost range for such packages can reach up to US$ 5,000.

-Here at My Everest Trip, we offer our fully immersive 14-day Everest Base Camp Trek at just US$ 1,395.
-This fully guided trekking package will handle all your itinerary plans from the date of your arrival to your departure.
-This EBC Trek package has enough acclimatization period to make your journey comfortable, and you will also enjoy a sightseeing day around the Kathmandu Valley.
-For more details or any inquiries, please get in touch with us via our Contact Page.
+Here at My Everest Trip, we offer our fully immersive 14-day Everest Base Camp Trek for just US$1,395.
+This fully guided trekking package will handle all your itinerary plans from your arrival to your departure.
+This EBC Trek package includes enough acclimatization time to make your journey comfortable, and you will also enjoy a day of sightseeing around the Kathmandu Valley.
+For more details or any inquiries, please contact us via our Contact Page.

 Some Helpful Tips for Base Camp Trek in October